Razzamatazz3722/Sensors-and-Control/README.md

    2.4)
    Look for the folder "turtlebot3_arleader" should be moved to turtlebot_simulations (the ROS package in catkin_ws) --> turtlebot3_gazebo --> models

-3. in the models folder --> turtlebot3_arleader, open model.sdf in a text editor
+3. In the models folder --> turtlebot3_arleader, open model.sdf in a text editor then 'ctrl+f' and search for "cherise" change all 5 iterations to the name of your user/home directory name and save

-   ctrl+f and search for "cherise" change all 5 iterations to the name of your user/home directory name and save
+4. in a terminal:

-4. in a terminal: roslaunch turtlebot3_gazebo turtlebot3_multi_ar.launch
+roslaunch turtlebot3_gazebo turtlebot3_multi_ar.launch

 roslaunch ar_track_alvar pr2_indiv.launch

 roslaunch turtlebot3_teleop turtlebot3_teleop_key.launch

-                  matlab
+matlab (open matlab).

 5.  ensure folder Sensors-and-Control is added to the path and open main2.m